-In 2024 and beyond, we will use the following key performance indicators to track our progress:
+In 2025 and beyond, we will use the following key performance indicators to track our progress :

-By end of Target Measure 2024 100% of employees in front line security roles to have received our training pack on human trafficking. % of employees in front line security roles who received the training pack.
-2024 100% of employees in procurement roles to have received Vinci training on human rights. % of employees in procurement roles who received the training.
+By end of Target Measure 2025 50% of employees in front line security roles to have received our training pack on human trafficking. % of employees in front line security roles who received the training pack.